mthgh/Data-Wrangling-with-MongoDB/README.md

 After all the four steps fix, the final keys and the counts were stored in "final\_keys" variable. old key to new key mapping was stored in "key\_map" variable, it could also be found in data/key_map.txt.
 ### <a name="putDB">iii. put to mongodb
-After initial fixation of the tag keys, the dataset was loaded into mongodb (Only Node, Way and respective sub-elements were loaded into database) using ```put_to_db.py``` for further cleaning.
+After initial fixation of the tag keys, before further cleaning on other fields, the dataset was loaded into mongodb (Only Node, Way and respective sub-elements were loaded into database) using ```put_to_db.py```.
 The following structure was used to import the dataset.

 <pre>
 Node Elem:                                                Way Elem: